andySigler/nodela/README.md

 Nodela was developed for PCB fabrication using the MDX-15/20 milling machines.
 It is a browser-based interface for quickly sending PCB designs and toolpaths from an Eagle `.brd` file to the milling machine.

-#####Tutorials coming soon!

-Repository also includes a redesigned bed plate, in order to avoid using any tape.
-The `roland_bed.ai` file inside `./resources` was designed to be laser cut into flat delrin.
-Threaded inserts are then hammered in, and washers are used to hold down the PCB.

 ###Sofware Features

 #####Node.js script